cake-contrib/Cake.SqlServer/README.md

 ```

 # Working with LocalDB
+Samples show here are using `LocalDb\v12.0`.
+This used to be default name for LocalDB instance when installed with SQL Server 2012.
+Since Sql Server 2014 the default name for LocalDB instance is `MSSQLLocalDB`, making the default instance name for LocalDB looking like this: `(LocalDB)\MSSQLLocalDB`.
+So before using `v12.0` double check what instance you have installed and go from there.

 This package includes a wrapper for working with LocalDB.
 LocalDB is a lightweight SQL Server version that is great for running tests against.

+Also please don't be alarmed that all the examples are using LocalDB.
+The plugin is capable of working with any SQL Server installation.
 This package includes commands to `Create`, `Start`, `Stop` and `Delete` instances of LocalDB.
 To be used like this:

 ```c#
 #addin "nuget:?package=Cake.SqlServer"